KohaILS/koha-manual-zh-cn/source/installation.rst

 1. **Username:** Enter the username you created for the patron
 2. **Password:** Enter the password you created
 3. **Library:** This is the library staff interface you want to log into.
-The options are either: *My library* or the library you installed/created.
-Leaving the default selected option of *My library* is fine to log in with first time.
+The options are either: *my library* or the library you installed/created.
+Leaving the default selected option of *my library* is fine to log in with first time.
-4. Click the *Login* button to access the staff interface
+4. Click the *login* button to access the staff interface

 For example: